Asthma VA Rating: VA Disability Asthma Symptoms, Causes, and Military Service Connection

 Some individuals will experience these symptoms intermittently, having asthma attacks only after exercise or other triggers; other individuals can have symptoms at all times, regardless of their actions or environment.

-With varying levels of severity, asthma is also capable of getting worse over time.
+With varying levels of severity, asthma can also get worse over time.
 Some of the signs that your asthma is worsening and may be eligible for VA disability benefits include the following:

 Taking notice of your asthma condition can help you stop it from getting worse.